davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_events_and_listeners.md

 ## Can one event have multiple listeners?
 - Yes a single event can have multiple listeners that do not depend on each other.
-- This is great to decouple (disaccoppiare) various aspects of your application.
+- This is great to decouple various aspects of your application.
 - eg
     - Event: OrderShipped
     - Listener:
-        - Slack notification
+        - SendShipmentMailNotification
-        - etc..
+        - SendShipmentSlackNotification

 ## Why do I have to manually register an event?
 Does it have any advantage?
+I still have to figure out the why....

 https://laravel.com/docs/8.x/events#manually-registering-events

 ## Event Discovery

-Instead of registering events and listeners manually in the $listen array of the EventServiceProvider, you can enable automatic event discovery.
+Instead of registering events and listeners manually, adding them to the $listen array of the EventServiceProvider, you can enable automatic event discovery.
-- When event discovery is enabled, Laravel will automatically find and register your events and listeners by scanning your application's Listeners directory.
+- When event discovery is enabled, Laravel will automatically find and register all the events and listeners scanning this two directories:
     - app/Listeners
+    - app/Events
 - In addition, any explicitly defined events listed in the EventServiceProvider will still be registered.
     - app/Providers/EventServiceProvider.php
         - protected $listen[]